dedmari/fintech-mlops/README.md

 ## Install Kubeflow v1.0
 Visit [https://v1-0-branch.kubeflow.org/docs/started/k8s/kfctl-k8s-istio/](https://v1-0-branch.kubeflow.org/docs/started/k8s/kfctl-k8s-istio/) and follow the installation instructions

-## Deploying and setting up volume snapshot components on K8s
+## Deploy and set up volume snapshot components on K8s
 If your cluster does not come pre-installed with the correct volume-snapshot components, you may manually install these components by executing the following steps:

  - Install Snapshot Beta CRDs: